 Sending Faxes Using eFax

 - Sending an email.
-The process of sending an online fax is the same as the one detailed in our tutorial on how to fax from Gmail, but here you send a mail to the recipient’s fax number followed by @efaxsend.com.
+The process of sending an email fax is the same as the one to fax from Gmail but here you send a mail to the recipient’s fax number followed by @efaxsend.com.
 This service is entirely compatible with Gmail, but you can also use it with other email providers such as Yahoo! or Outlook.

 - Using your eFax account.
 Here we use our online dashboard to send our fax.
 The interface has been redesigned recently and is easier to use than ever.
 You’ll find a big button that says SEND FAXES, you click it and then fill all the necessary fields for your fax.
 Using this method you can fax up to 10 documents in one go.

 - Using eFax’s mobile app. eFax has a great mobile fax app that is capable of composing and sending faxes.
 You can upload documents from your iPhone for example, or use your phone to snap a picture of a document you wish to fax.

 The three methods work equally great.
 You can opt to receive a confirmation that your fax has been successfully delivered to your inbox.

 Receiving Faxes with eFax

 The link between Gmail and eFax works perfectly, all faxes arrive at your inbox, but you have a copy as well in your on your eFax Message Center.
 Incoming faxes come from eFax, with the address email@example.com, so you only need to open them and read its contents.
 The fax comes in an attachment, a PDF file, a standard email fax format that is readable on multiple devices for free.